olebole/irafdoc/doc/immatch.imcombine.rst

   </p>
   <p>
-  When the number of input images exceeds the maximum number of open files allowed by IRAF and the input images need to be <tt>"stacked"</tt> then the masks are also stacked.
+  When the number of input images exceeds the maximum number of open files allowed by IRAF and the input images need to be <span style="font-family: monospace;">"stacked"</span> then the masks are also stacked.
 The stacking requires all the images to have the same size.
   </p>
   <p>